Ministers challenge tribunal ruling over ex Irish soldier who joined IS

 Before her conviction, Smith was made subject of a Home Office-issued exclusion order, preventing her from entering the UK, from December 2019 on the grounds of public security.

-However, Smith successfully appealed against the order at the Special Immigration Appeals Commission (SIAC), which concluded the enforcement action in her case would be “incapable of justification”.
+However, Smith successfully appealed against the order at the Special Immigration Appeals Commission (SIAC), which concluded in May last year that the enforcement action in her case would be “incapable of justification”.

 Home Secretary Suella Braverman is now appealing against the SIAC decision, arguing it was wrong to decide Smith had “immunity” from exclusion.